Every time I'm published somewhere, I send out a brief email.

 Sign up for the free trial or get more info here.

-If you need to get in touch with me for a question, a request, consulting or advising, or something you want me to write about, do that here.
+If you need to get in touch with me for a question, a request, consulting or advising, or anything else, do that here.
 Give me as much detail as you can and be specific.

 If I feel like I can honestly help, I'll respond over email (I don't do phone).